ghaerr/blink16/README.md

 # Blink16

-This is an 8086 real mode only version of Blink, useful for emulating [ELKS](https://github.com/jbruchon/elks) and MSDOS executable programs.
+This is an 8086 real mode only branch of [Blink](https://github.com/jart/blink), useful for emulating [ELKS](https://github.com/jbruchon/elks) and MSDOS executable programs.
 This is an early work in progress, with Blink's x86_64 VM replaced with a tiny